This chicken corn chowder soup is rich, delicious, and creamy.

 Tips for Making this Recipe

-• If you don't have chicken thighs, you can use boneless, skinless chicken breasts for this recipe as well.
+- If you don't have chicken thighs, you can also use boneless, skinless chicken breasts for this recipe.

-• This recipe can be frozen, just make sure to cool the soup fully before putting it in a freezer-friendly container.
+- This recipe can be frozen for up to 3 months; make sure to cool the soup fully before putting it in a freezer-friendly container.

 I hope you enjoy this chicken corn chowder!